RFanGit/AK-Enemy-Stats-Classification/README.md

 This analysis will focus on 1000-1500.
 This is because:
 1. Boss enemies (1500-2000) are unique and classifying them into clusters with the rest of the enemies serves no purpose
 2. 2000-9000 often consist of special enemies that are not useful to classify, such as civilians, bosses, or enemies whose stats are designed for external modifiers

-# Data Cleaning

-We clean the

-# Classification Method

-It is difficult to classify enemies by stats while also being able to make meaningful judgements on the change in stats.
-However, many enemies in Arknights share similar movespeed and attack intervals, with weaker enemies possessing high movespeed and low attack intervals, together with stronger enemies that move slowly and attack infrequently.
-We will thus classify enemies based off these two parameters and observe the results.

-Furthermore, many enemies in Arknights come in two variants (normal and red), the latter of which are versions of the former but with higher ATK, HP and DEF values.
-These red variants appear in the harder stages.
-To keep this analysis most relevant to players at high difficulty, we will modify our program to only track the stats of red enemies.

-## Naive Classification

-As a preliminary analysis, we classify all the enemies into groups based off their atk interval and movement speed.
-After eliminating 1500-9000 from our list and removing non-red variants, we are left with 438 enemies left.
-These 438 enemies correspond to 171 unique atk/mvspd pairs.
-Howeve, it is premature to stop the analysis here, since many of these 171 pairs are very similar in value